8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 Sometimes you come across a knitting technique on the Internet where you have to stop and ask yourself: "Is this even real, or am I being punked?"

 I wish I could say that I'm clever enough to fabricate something like this for my own amusement at the confusion of knitters everywhere, but I'm not.
-Since there can never be enough colorwork techniques in the world, roositud exists as the knitterly answer to the exceedingly more popular craft of embroidery.
+Since there can never be enough colorwork techniques in the world, roositud knitting exists as the knitterly answer to the exceedingly more popular craft of embroidery.
 While embroidering knitted fabric can feel like a bit of a chore, roositud is a much more organic way of incorporating a similar (if not identical) look into your knitted works.
 Learning how to roositud knit is easier than it looks!

 What is Roositud Knitting?